Antonio de Padua de Chépica, Chile

 present and future?
 Could the consequences of these unexpected events be

 an improvement to the way in which people live in future?
-Could knowledge
+Could

-the opportunity of a new beginning.
+always lies the opportunity of a new beginning.

 church connects the past with the future through faith and reflection,

 symbolizing the new beginning through the end.
 With all major stages of

-a

 a large room of 850 sqm is a small room of 350 sqm, quietly slotted in

 finds in the reconstruction of San Antonio church, the opportunity to